iree-org/iree/docs/GetStarted/cmake_options_and_variables.md

 #### `IREE_ENABLE_MLIR`:BOOL

 Enables MLIR/LLVM dependencies.
 Defaults to `ON`.
+MLIR/LLVM dependencies are required if the IREE compiler should be build.
+Therefore, the option is automatically set to `ON` if `IREE_BUILD_COMPILER` is set to `ON`.

 #### `IREE_ENABLE_EMITC`:BOOL

-Enables MLIR EmitC dependencies.
-Defaults to OFF.
-Requires that `IREE_ENABLE_MLIR` is set to `ON`.
+Enables the build of the out-of-tree MLIR dialect EmitC.
+Defaults to `OFF`.
+To build the EmitC dialect, `IREE_ENABLE_MLIR` must be set to `ON`.

 #### `IREE_BUILD_COMPILER`:BOOL